THE BEST WINTER MOTORCYCLE GLOVES

 They tested water-resistance by holding the gloves under a water tap opened fully for five minutes.
 Additionally, the gloved hands were submerged in ice for five minutes.
 This was followed by testing the waterproofing, submerging the gloved hands into a bucket of water up to the cuffs for 15 minutes.
 The gloves were then weighed to see if they had taken on any water.
 Finally, the gloves were road tested for usability, fit and performance in genuine riding conditions.

 After this test of the 10 pairs of winter motorcycle gloves, the winner was the Richa Cold Protect GTX.
 They scored a remarkable 10 out of 10, making them Visordown’s “Best winter motorbike gloves” for 2012.

 RICHA COLD PROTECT GLOVES GTX REVIEW – WINNERS OF THE 2012 COMPARATIVE TEST

 These gloves may not be “the latest thing” but they are still among the best winter gloves money can buy.
 They will not only keep your hands dry thanks to the Gore-Tex, but they will also keep them toasty warm, without being so thick and cumbersome so as to dull, or remove, your ability

 to feel the controls while providing protection.

-That was four years ago and as with most things, technology advances.
-Over the course of four years, many pairs of gloves have come and gone.
-The question now is; what’s new for 2016?
+That was six years ago and as with most things, technology advances.
+Since then, many styles and designs of gloves have come and gone.
+The question now is: what’s new for 2018?

 There are a few main brands to keep an eye out for as rivals to the Richa Cold Protect GTX of 2012.
 Two of the technical advances being used in the latest in motorbike gloves are Primaloft Gold and OutDry.
 Up until now you had to rely on bulk for warmth.
 Now, with Primaloft Gold and OutDry, this is no longer a problem.